-As a part of quarterly surveillance, stress tests are conducted covering credit risk, interest rate risk, equity price risk, foreign exchange risk, liquidity risk etc. Resilience of the commercial banks in response to these shocks is studied.
+As a part of quarterly surveillance, stress tests are conducted covering credit, interest rate, equity price, foreign exchange and liquidity risk.
+Resilience of the commercial banks in response to these shocks is studied.
 The analysis covers all scheduled commercial banks.
 Single factor sensitivity analysis on credit risk of scheduled urban co-operative banks and non-banking financial companies are also conducted.